KGSJ, MMus, BEd, DSCM, AMusA, ATCL, LTCL, LGSMD, MACE, MACEL, FAIM, Hon TCL

 He has been Director of Music at two distinguished schools: The Southport School (2001-2005), and The King’s School, Parramatta (2005-2020).

-He was honoured by being invested in 2005 into the charitable organisation – the Sovereign Order of St John of Jerusalem (Knights Hospitaller).
+He was honoured by being invested in 2005 into the charitable organisation – the Sovereign Order of St John of Jerusalem Knights Hospitaller, and belongs to the Priory of Queensland.